OCA/website-cms/cms_form/README.rst

 CMS Form
 ========

-Basic website contents form framework.
+Advanced contents form framework.
 Allows to define front-end forms for every models in a simple way.

-If you are tired of re-defining every time an edit form or a search form for your odoo website, this is the module you are looking for.
+If you are tired of re-defining every time an edit form or a search form for your odoo portal or website, this is the module you are looking for.

 Features